 I hope you have a nice day.
-I’d like to set up a meeting with you to discuss our product.
+I’d like to set up a meeting with you to discuss our product.”

 Trust me, this is not how you reach out to prospects.
 Pitching for sales straight away doesn’t make sense.
 You have to make a connection and then start a conversation rather than jumping into your product or service.

 We know first impressions are important, but for a salesperson, it can be the third or fourth that’s the most important.
 This is why it’s important to have an effective follow-up strategy if you want to stay in touch with your prospects.
 You may try to reach out to thousands of people in a day on LinkedIn.
 Some may reply immediately or after a few days while some don’t.
 So, needless to say, it’s better to keep the track of records you reach out to and follow up with them if they don’t respond right away.

 It is not wrong to say that YouTube is a video search engine.
-YouTube SEO process starts with keyword research.
+YouTube's SEO process starts with keyword research.
 This is the task of finding words and phrases that people use to search for video content online.
 When you carefully research and optimise your content around the right keywords, they have the opportunity to get more views, comments, likes, and subscribers.

 These suggested keywords are totally excellent.
+Why?